davatorium/rofi/README.md

 *   Type to filter
     *   Tokenized: type any word in any order to filter
     *   Case insensitive (togglable)
-    *   Support for fuzzy-, regex-, and glob matching
+    *   Support for fuzzy-, regex-, prefix-, and glob-matching
 *   UTF-8 enabled
     *   UTF-8-aware string collating
     *   International keyboard support (\`e -> è)